natescode/silicon/docs/basics.md

 ## Loops

-// TODO: FLUSH this out.
-More ZIG / GO like?
+Silicon has exactly one looping contruct, `@loop`
+// TODO: copy from zzz_experimental
-Silicon has one overloaded `@loop` construct.
+Silicol has one overloaded `@loop` construct.
 They are also expressions.

     // grammar
     Loop = "@loop" capture (seriesExpr | boolExpr)

-### FOR

-For loop 1 to 100.
-Print the numbers.

-// OR $ denotes passing a literal character to use as an identifier aka capture

-    @loop $i, 1..100
-        print i
-        i.print
-    @

 ### FOR with step